alibaba/GraphScope/python/graphscope/dataset/README.md

 ## Basic usage

-TODO: some dataset violate this convention (ogbn_mag_small, ppi, u2i)
+TODO: some datasets violate this convention (ogbn_mag_small, ppi, u2i, ldbc-snb)

 Users can always use a function named like `load_XXX` to load a builtin dataset, where the `XXX` represent the name of graph.
 These functions can be imported by `from graphscope.dataset import load_XXX` in Python.
 All available datasets are listed in the next section.